Frequently Asked Questions

-In addition to planned afternoon activities on Tuesdays, Wednesdays and Thursdays, students will also see the ISA on-site staff during weekly meetings, and daily at the ISA office when they stop by to check e-mail, use the office services, etc. Every weekend students will participate in either a day excursion or overnight excursion, both of which are led by the ISA directors.
-Plus, the ISA staff is always available and on call if students ever need anything, 24 hours a day, 7 days a week.
+In addition to planned afternoon activities on Tuesdays, Wednesdays and Thursdays, students will also see the ISA on-site staff during weekly meetings, and daily at the ISA office when they stop by to check e-mail, use the office services, etc. Most weekends students will participate in either a day excursion or overnight excursion, both of which are led by the ISA-HS directors.
+Plus, the ISA-HS staff is always available and on call if students ever need anything, 24 hours a day, 7 days a week.
 Parents can also call the ISA-HS Austin staff if they are not able to contact the staff abroad.
 The ISA-HS staff can be reached by calling the office during office hours.
 Outside of office hours, an emergency cell phone number is provided.

 Q: How many students are in each program?

 Depending on which program location and dates you choose the number of students may vary from 10-50.
-The programs in July tend to have more students than in June and August.
+The programs in July tend to have more students than in June or August.

 Q: What kind of interaction will there be between U.S. students and the local people?

 During each program, ISA-HS attempts to arrange language and/or cultural exchanges in which ISA-HS program participants are able to interact with local students.
 Many friendships develop from these meetings.
 We encourage students to make friends with the locals as soon as possible, and to try not to spend all of their free time with the other U.S. students or English speakers.
 Homestays will also provide a natural source of interaction with the people of the host country.